About the Program | Download Application

 - City staff may provide trash bags and will dispose of filled bags if the adopter is unable to dispose of them.

 - Graffiti in the parks will be removed by City crews unless other arrangements have been made.
-Therefore, please call the graffiti hotline at (619) 691-5198 so crews can be dispatched to remove graffiti.
-Please refer to the Graffiti page for more information.

 - The safety of Adopt-A-Park participants is always of the utmost importance.